mulriple/RHTableViewProvider/README.md

 UITableViews wired up in three lines of code?
 Yes sir.

-A set of classes to strip all the UITableView boilerplate code from your view controllers and get you wired up fast.

 ## Updates

 * Now optionally draw custom views or use the default iOS cells/headers/footers with the __shouldDrawCustomViews__ property